infrae/infrae.maildrophost/README.txt

 infrae.maildrophost
 ===================

-``infrae.maildrophost`` is used to download and install `MaildropHost`_ for Zope, and configure a maildrophost server using the same configuration than the Zope product.
+``infrae.maildrophost`` is used to configure a maildrophost server and `MaildropHost`_ product using the same configuration, and create a management script for the maildrophost server.

+In addition to those tasks, it used to download and install `MaildropHost`_ when it was not distributed as an egg.
+If you are looking for those features, please have a look at the version 1.x of this recipe.

 Example in buildout::